hamzahraihan/hamzahraihan/README.md

 # Hello there 👋
 You can call me Hamzah.
 I work with React Ecosystem, and currently learning typescript.
-Also, i really love to learning new things such new technologies including Artificial Intelligence.
+Also, i really interested in learning new things such new technologies including Artificial Intelligence.

 ## 🌐 Socials: